 has been due recognized by the people of Assam long ago”.

-The outfit also slammed the most read Assamese daily “Asomiya Pratidin” for the news claiming that their supremo Paresh Baruah has invested 20 million dollars in different business and establishment of Bangladesh, including real estate, shipping company and restaurants.
+The outfit also slammed the most read Assamese daily “Asomiya Pratidin” for the news claiming that their supremo Paresh Baruah has invested 20 million dollars in different businesses and establishments of Bangladesh, including real estate, shipping companies, and restaurants.
 The news claiming Paresh Baruah’s investments was in several national media and was reported to have been obtained from a joint intelligence of India and Bangladesh.

 The outfit stated that Paresh Baruah has made no such investments at all and that it was only another attempt of conspiracy to destroy the rebel leader’s image, has tried many times in the past.
 Through the press release, the outfit questioned why such huge money is not seized by the authorities if they have proof.
 The outfit also “challenged” the Indian intelligence to prove the allegations about Baruah’s investments if he has an investment of even a penny in Bangladesh as claimed.